-- A single physical device (e.g., embedded-MTA) will be completely provisioned and managed by a single business entity.
-This provider may establish business relationships with additional providers for services such as data, voice communications, and other services. - An embedded-MTA is a PacketCable 1.0 MTA combined with a DOCSIS 1.1 Cable Modem.
-Both DOCSIS 1.1 and PacketCable 1.0 device provisioning steps MUST be performed for this embedded-MTA device to be provisioned.
+• A single physical device (e.g., embedded-MTA) will be completely provisioned and managed by a single business entity.
+This provider may establish business relationships with additional providers for services such as data, voice communications, and other services.

+- An embedded-MTA is a PacketCable 1.0 MTA combined with a DOCSIS 1.1 or DOCSIS 2.0 Cable Modem.
+Both DOCSIS 1.1 or DOCSIS 2.0 and PacketCable 1.0 device provisioning steps MUST be performed for this embedded-MTA device to be provisioned.
 The embedded-MTA MUST have two IP addresses; an IP address for the CM component, and a different IP address for the MTA component.
 The embedded-MTA MUST have two MAC addresses, one MAC address for the CM component, and a different MAC address for the MTA-component.
-Furthermore, the MTA MUST work in two environments where the MTA IP address in the same or different subnet as the CM.

-- PacketCable requires a unique FQDN for the MTA-component in the embedded-MTA.
+Furthermore, the MTA MUST work in two environments where the MTA IP address in the same or different subnet as the CM. - PacketCable requires a unique FQDN for the MTA-component in the embedded-MTA.
 This FQDN MUST be included in the DHCP offer to the MTA-component.
 PacketCable makes no additional FQDN requirements on the CM component in the embedded-MTA beyond those required by DOCSIS 1.1.
-Mapping of the FQDN to IP address MUST be configured in the network DNS server and be available to the rest of the network. - PacketCable 1.0 embedded-MTA provisioning MUST use DHCP Option-12 and Option-15 to deliver the MTA FQDN to the E-MTA. - PacketCable 1.0 embedded-MTA provisioning MUST support two separate configuration files, a DOCSIS-specified configuration file for the CM component, and a PacketCable-specified configuration file for the MTA component. - The embedded-MTA is outside the PacketCable network trust boundary as defined in the PacketCable architecture document [14]. - PacketCable 1.0 MUST support DOCSIS 1.1 software download as defined in [6].
-The DOCSIS 1.1 software download process supports the downloading of a single file to the cable modem or embedded MTA.
-A single DOCSIS 1.1 software download MUST be used to upgrade code for both DOCSIS and PacketCable software functions. - PacketCable 1.0 MUST support use of SNMPv3 security for network management operations. - PacketCable 1.0 embedded-MTA provisioning minimizes the impact to DOCSIS 1.1 devices (CM and CMTS) in the network. - Standard server solutions (TFTP, SNMP, DNS, etc.) are preferable.
-It is understood that an application layer may be required on top of these protocols to coordinate PacketCable 1.0 embedded-MTA provisioning. - Where appropriate, the DOCSIS 1.1 management protocols are supported (SNMP, DHCP, TFTP).
+Mapping of the FQDN to IP address MUST be configured in the network DNS server and be available to the rest of the network. - PacketCable 1.0 embedded-MTA provisioning MUST use DHCP Option-12 and Option-15 to deliver the MTA FQDN to the E-MTA. - PacketCable 1.0 embedded-MTA provisioning MUST support two separate configuration files, a DOCSIS-specified configuration file for the CM component, and a PacketCable-specified configuration file for the MTA component. - The embedded-MTA is outside the PacketCable network trust boundary as defined in the PacketCable architecture document [19]. - PacketCable 1.0 MUST support DOCSIS 1.1 or DOCSIS 2.0 software download as defined in [6].
+The DOCSIS 1.1 or DOCSIS 2.0 software download process supports the downloading of a single file to the cable modem or embedded MTA.
+A single DOCSIS 1.1 or DOCSIS 2.0 software download MUST be used to upgrade code for both DOCSIS and PacketCable software functions. - PacketCable 1.0 MUST support use of SNMPv2c co-existence for network management operations for devices provisioned under the Basic Flow or the Hybrid Flow and SNMPv3/v2 coexistence for network management operations when the device is provisioned under the Secure Flow. - PacketCable 1.0 embedded-MTA provisioning minimizes the impact to DOCSIS 1.1 or DOCSIS 2.0 devices (CM and CMTS) in the network. - Standard server solutions (TFTP, SNMP, DNS, etc.) are preferable.
+It is understood that an application layer may be required on top of these protocols to coordinate PacketCable 1.0 embedded-MTA provisioning. - Where appropriate, the DOCSIS 1.1 or DOCSIS 2.0 management protocols are supported (SNMP, DHCP, TFTP).